astropy/astropy/docs/io/fits/usage/verification.rst

 Since FITS standard is a "loose" standard, there are many places the violation can occur and to enforce them all will be almost impossible.
 It is not uncommon for major observatories to generate data products which are not 100% FITS compliant.
-Some observatories have also developed their own sub-standard (dialect?) and some of these become so prevalent that they become de facto standards.
+Some observatories have also developed their own nonstandard dialect and some of these are so prevalent that they have become de facto standards.
 Examples include the long string value and the use of the CONTINUE card.

-The violation of the standard can happen at different levels of the data structure.
-Astropy's verification scheme is developed on these hierarchical levels.
-Here are the 3 Astropy verification levels:
+The violation of the standard can happen at different levels of the data structure. ``astropy``'s verification scheme is developed on these hierarchical levels.
+Here are the three ``astropy`` verification levels:

 1. The HDU List